triggermesh/bridges/bridges/kinesis-confluent/README.md

 # Forward Kinesis messages to a Confluent Kafka cluster

-This bridge listens to a kinesis stream and send received messages to a Confluent topic.
+This bridge listens to a kinesis stream and sends received messages to a Confluent topic.

 ## Components